sixem/ivfi-php/README.md

 DirectoryIndex index.html index.php /indexer.php
 ```

 This line can be placed in either your server's `.conf` file or your `.htaccess` file.
 This will tell Apache to use the Indexer if none of the default indexes exist.
+This can be set globally or on a per-directory basis depending on your usecase.

 # Configuration